sanchayan721/Multi_agent_Immune_System/README.md

 ```

 ### Auxiliary Container
 The auxiliary container is the one that contains all of the cell agents, the phagocyte agents and the virus.
-This container also has a method isCellAlive() to check if the cell is alive in the container and isThereAVirus() method which is used by the virus itself while replication.
+This container also has a method <code>isCellAlive()</code> to check if the cell is alive in the container and <code>isThereAVirus()</code> method which is used by the virus itself while replication.

 ```java
     public ContainerController CreateAuxiliaryContainer(int index){